armchair-traveller/armchair-traveller/README.md

 ### Chingu Voyages & Web Development

 I participate in [Chingu](https://www.chingu.io/) projects on a regular basis to collaborate with people who have the same goals of learning more about web development and furthering their skills.
-This has pushed and accelerated my learning, and has given me new perspectives on team productivity, as well as an idea on how others write their code.
+This has pushed and greatly accelerated my learning, and has given me new perspectives on team productivity, as well as an idea on how others write their code.
 Completed two 6-week voyages so far: v14 and [v20-toucans-team-01](https://github.com/chingu-voyages/v20-toucans-team-01).
 I am currently in [v22-geckos-team-03](https://github.com/chingu-voyages/v22-geckos-team-03).

 ### What I'm currently doing